 As the pilot scheme for the CQC’s new regulatory framework gets underway, Charlotte Rowe, Practice Manager at Markel Care Practitioners (MCP), looks at the roadmap for the changes and what to expect.

-Earlier this year, the Care Quality Commission (CQC) announced major changes to the framework it uses to regulates health and social care providers.
+Earlier this year, the Care Quality Commission (CQC) announced major changes to the framework it uses to regulate health and social care providers.

 Some earlier changes were made to contend with the pressures of the pandemic, such as reviewing how physical, onsite inspections are carried out moving forward, while others, are new.